DanielwasTaken/wi21-cse110-lab3/index.md

 <img src="catpic.jpg" class="inline"/>

+A not so wise man creating this page once said
+> Cats are pretty alright

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for